gabrielmendes98/dev-connect/README.md

 - Refactor my bootstrap and DI system
 - Resolve all TODOs
 - Add logger and remove console.log
+- Refactor architecture drawing to add new presentation layer and reflect domain changes

 ## TODO Deploy